 - Tracy Bridals and Makeover etc.

-Before choosing a makeup artiste for your bridal look, make sure you have seen sample works of the individual; this is the only way to know if you feel comfortable with the person’s previous work and if possible do a test run makeup.
+Before choosing, for example, an Indian bridal makeup artist, make sure you have seen sample works of the individual; this is the only way to know if you feel comfortable with the person’s previous work and if possible do a test run makeup.